beneslami/CLI_Parser/README.md

 1. **command params**: constant keywords in the graph (like show, list, all, person)

 2. **leaf params**: denotes to user input in the graph (like INPUT1, INPUT2).

+There are also incomplete commands when the user traverse each path of the tree.
+For example, ``show list `` is incomplete and the program should recognize between complete and incomplete commands.
+In addition, a node cannot have two or more than two leaf params as its children.
+Generally, the CLI parser should have following responsibilities:

+* Validate command syntax
+* Validate leaf values are compatible with leaf expectatoin
+* Send command to backend/application along with the leaf values for command processing.
+* Provide handy and easy method to developer to modify/extend or add more commands
+* provide shortcuts to user to speed up the work.